Best Practices for Dating As a Single Parent

 5. Give online dating a chance.

 Following your registration, Parrott advises that you complete your profile’s basic information, post a few recent photos, and enlist the help of a buddy to give you constructive criticism.
-As soon as you obtain the go-ahead, begin and continue looking for matches.
+As soon as you obtain the go-ahead, continue looking for matches.

 6. Be transparent with your kids.